QualiSystems/CGS-COS-Loadbalancer-Shell-2G/README.md

 A shell integrates a device model, application or other technology with CloudShell.
 A shell consists of a data model that defines how the device and its properties are modeled in CloudShell, along with automation that enables interaction with the device via CloudShell.

 ### **CGS COS Loadalancer Shell 2G**
-**CGS COS Loadbalancer Shell 2G** shell provides you with connectivity and management capabilities such as device structure discovery and power management for the resource.
+The **CGS COS Loadbalancer Shell 2G** shell provides you with connectivity and management capabilities such as device structure discovery and power management for the resource.

 For more information on the device, see the vendor's official product documentation.